 Similar to the number of prepaid plans made available by the other three major carriers - including the available prepaid T-Mobile plans - there are very few plans to select from, which come with unlimited voice and text in the US and unlimited messaging to over 100 countries.
 You can choose between just a few GB of data, which provides you with unlimited talk and text, and you'll receive high-speed data until your allotment is used, then your data will be throttled to 128kps.

 However, this limited GB plan features rollover data, Stream Saver (allowing you to stream more video on the go with the same data at around 480p), unlimited voice from the U.S. to Mexico and Canada, roaming in Mexico and Canada, but it requires a minimum U.S. usage of 50 percent, and eligibility for the multi-line discount on up to five lines.

 And then there is AT&T Unlimited Prepaid, which grants you unlimited data at a maximum speed of up to 3Mbps unless the content is video.
 If that's the case, speeds and quality will be limited to a max at 1.5Mbps and roughly 480p.
 Furthermore, after 22GB of data usage, AT&T may throttle data speeds.

 With this wireless plan, you'll also have access to unlimited talk from the U.S. to Mexico and Canada, roaming in Mexico and Canada (same rules apply as the limited GB option, however), and eligibility for the Multi-Line Discount on up to five lines.

 This wireless carrier also offers a couple of other unique plans.
-You can enjoy AT&T's service for just a couple of dollars per day (which grants you data allotment of up 100 Mbps, but it's optional) or even for $0.25 a minute.
+You can enjoy AT&T's service for just a couple of dollars per day (which grants you data allotment of up to 100 Mbps, but it's optional) or even for $0.25 a minute.
 There is also a basic plan that allows you unlimited talk and text for an affordable monthly fee.